davidcalikes/Late-Gigs/docs/README.md

 I found the following errors:

 I pressed no in response to the question asking if I was in the north east and was not returned directly to the main menu.
 I fixed this by adding an elif condition to the area_check function.
-I can now confidently add new venues and acts to the waiting list without errors
+I can now confidently add new venues and acts to the waiting list without errors.

 During this stage of  testing I realised that users had no way of returning to the main menu if there was an issue with receiving and inputing a pin so I provided a condition to the function loop that would allow the user to exit to menu by typing 0000 [UX Error]

 Obviously there is an issue with this if the random number generator produces a pin that is 0000 but I figured at least in the short term that is highly unlikely.
 (1 in 10,000 chance)
-I will try to find a more elegant solution, (max 3 attempts for example) during development of Late Gigs V2.0
+I will try to find a more elegant solution, (max 3 attempts for example) during development of Late Gigs V2.0.

 <br>